htp84/kolada/README.md

 ## Kolada

-The purpuse of this api is to provide an easy way to download data from Kolada using Python 3.
+The purpose of this api is to provide an easy way to download data from Kolada using Python 3.
 The API uses the [requests](https://github.com/requests/requests) module.

 Supports Python **3.3+**